livegnik/2way-poc-design/README.md

 - Identity is explicit, cryptographic, and first class.
 - All state transitions are verifiable.
 - Trust is minimized and distributed.
-- Authority is scoped and delegated explicitly.
+- Authority is explicitly scoped and delegated.
 - History is append only and tamper evident.
-- Isolation is enforced between apps and domains.
+- Isolation is enforced between applications and domains.
 - Validation precedes persistence.
 - Failure modes are explicit and closed by default.

-These principles are enforced structurally and are not optional.
+These principles are enforced structurally and are mandatory.

 ## 4. Document authority and interpretation